dharmab/8492sqdn.net/content/guides/vr/main/index.md

 If you can wait, we currently recommend waiting for the [Steam Frame](https://store.steampowered.com/sale/steamframe) to launch in 2026.

-If you need a VR headset now and cannoy wait, we reluctantly recommend the [Meta Quest 3](../../reviews/vr/meta-quest-3).
+If you need a VR headset now and cannot wait, we reluctantly recommend the [Meta Quest 3](../../reviews/vr/meta-quest-3).

 Based on our indepdendent purchases and testing, we like the [Bigscreen Beyond 2](../../reviews/vr/bigscreen-beyond-2).
 However, there are long delays on order fufillment, so even if you order now you may not get one before the Steam Frame launches.
 We will have a full review of the BSB2 by the end of 2025.